-In addition, it is strongly recommended that any furniture or other combustible materials are kept at least 900mm clear from the front of the stove.
+In addition it is strongly recommended that any furniture or other combustible materials are kept at least 900mm clear from the front of the stove.

-NOTE: Combustible surfaces can be protected from radiant heat from the stove by adding noncombustible heat shielding between the stove and the combustible materials with an air gap behind it.
+NOTE: Combustible surfaces can be protected from radiant heat from the stove by adding non-combustible heat shielding between the stove and the materials with an air gap behind it.
 By doing so, safe distances may be substantially reduced in practice.
-BS 8303 Installation of Domestic Heating and Cooking Appliances burning Solid Fuel explains various ways of shielding combustible materials from the heat produced by stoves.